adamkorga/queue_exporters/aweber/README.md

 Date Filtering: `--from-date YYYY-MM-DD` / `--to-date YYYY-MM-DD` Fetch messages within a specific timeframe (applied to sent messages).

-Skip Markdown: `--skip-summary` Updates the JSON database but doesn't regenerate the .md file.

 ## Known Issues
 Drafts Reliability: AWeber API can be... let's say, eccentric regarding Drafts.
 Depending on your App Scopes in Labs, the script might skip them with a 401/403 error.
 I might fix it if I ever find the patience to battle their OAuth scope system again.